ippontech/blog-usa/posts/java-enums-with-extra-visitor-please.md

 }
 ```

-This enum can be used to decide which strategy, mapper or any other behavior according to the value of `AssetClass`.
-This would generally look like the following code:
+This enum can be used to decide which strategy, mapper or any other behavior to use according to the value of `AssetClass`.
+A general example of this is given in the following code:

 ```java
 public AssetClassBehavior getAssetClassBehavior(AssetClass assetClass) throws Exception {